-Volunteer must be inoculated within 30 minutes of the investigational product being removed from 2°C-8°C. DENV-4-LVHC will be administered SC in the triceps of the upper arm in a volume of ~0.5-1.0 mL based on foundational concentration of product determined at interval stability analysis.
+Volunteer must be inoculated within 30 minutes of the investigational product being removed from 2°C-8°C. DENV-1-LVHC will be administered SC in the triceps of the upper arm in a volume of 0.5 mL.

 Volunteers will be kept under observation for at least 30 minutes after each inoculation to ensure their safety, and any reactions during this period will be documented.
 Appropriate medical equipment and emergency medications, including epinephrine (1:1000), will be available on site in the event of an anaphylactic or other immediate allergic reaction.